MAROON: A Dataset for the Joint Characterization of Near-Field High-Resolution Radio-Frequency and Optical Depth Imaging Techniques: Spatially Resolved Depth Sensing

 It is common practice for stereo sensors to contain two cameras, $C_1$ and $C_2$, of known relative spatial location.
 In the event of parallel optical axes, this location is defined as the baseline $B$.
 To compute depth, pixels in image of $C_1$ are matched to pixels of $C_2$, forming correspondence pairs.
 For every correspondence pair, the depth $d$ is computed from the disparity $D$, which represents the difference between their pixel positions~\cite{optics_giancola_2018}:

-The depth resolution $\delta_z$ of spatially resolved sensors is limited by the disparity resolution $\Delta D$~\cite{zanuttigh_2016}:
+\paragraph{Spatial Resolution.} The depth resolution $\delta_z$ of spatially resolved sensors is limited by the disparity resolution $\Delta D$~\cite{zanuttigh_2016}:

-We denote the ground truth depth as $z$ and the focal length as $f$.
+We denote the ground-truth depth as $z$ and the focal length as $f$.
 The disparity resolution is dependent on $\delta_x$ and $\delta_y$.
 For camera-based systems, $\delta_x$ and $\delta_y$ are typically expressed through the optical transfer function (OTF)~\cite{williams_2002}.